sirion34/sirion34/README.md

 ## 🔎 About me

-A student from Moscow who is fascinated by everything that's DS and blockchain related ❤️.
+A student from Moscow who is fascinated by everything that's DS and blockchain related.

 ### 🎓 Education